Call us at (866) 330-1709 In Stock & Shipped Fast All Brands & Products by Quote HVAC Promotions & Seasonal Specials Need Help? Contact Support

 A traditional multimeter measures current by having the electricity flow through the meter, requiring you to break the circuit.
 A clamp meter measures current by sensing the magnetic field around a wire, which is much safer and more convenient.
 Most modern HVAC clamp meters include all the functions of a multimeter.

-Why do I need a True RMS meter for HVAC work?
+Why do I need a True RMS meter?

 High-efficiency, variable-speed HVAC systems use complex electrical waveforms.
 A standard (non-True RMS) meter can give inaccurate readings on these systems.
-A True RMS meter provides an accurate reading regardless of the waveform, making it essential for modern equipment.
+A True RMS meter is designed to provide an accurate reading regardless of the waveform, making it essential for working on modern equipment.

 Can I test a capacitor without a capacitance meter?